The Eucalyptus Problem

 The Torrential Rains and Erosion

-Erosion: The soil-holding capacity of Eucalyptus is very moderate compared with the original Ethiopian ground cover and trees, initially covering the slopes of Entoto.
+ErosionThe soil-holding capacity of Eucalyptus is very moderate compared with the original Ethiopian ground cover and trees, initially covering the slopes of Entoto.
 Because there is no ground cover in the foreign-implanted Eucalyptus forest, the only thing to hold the soil is the sporadic web of roots of the trees.
-This lack of soil stabilizing undergrowth causes severe erosion, easily observed in the water running through Addis in connection with the rainy seasons.
+This lack of soil stabilizing undergrowth causes severe erosion, which is easily observed in the water running through Addis in connection with the rainy seasons.
 For every rain period, torrential forces eradicate valuable nutrition while the layer of fertile soil gets thinner.
-Without due care and preservation within a couple of years, no fertile ground will remain for new vegetation, and the erosion will be irreversible.
+Without due care and preservation within a few years, no fertile ground will remain for new vegetation, and the erosion will be irreversible.

-A Toxicity Causing Desertification and Famine
+Desertification and Famine

 Juniper Forest's Water Preserving versus

-the Eucalyptus tree's elimination of the groundwater.
+the Eucalyptus tree's elimination of the groundwater

 It's still spoken among the residents of Entoto